Reforming an Unfair Allocation by Exchanging Goods: Optimal Number of Exchanges

 $(\Rightarrow)$ Suppose that the optimal number of exchanges required to reach an EF1 allocation from $\mathcal{A}$ is at most $pq$.
 Let $\mathcal{B}$ be one such EF1 allocation after these exchanges.
 Since at most $pq$ exchanges were made, agent $n$ has at least $|M_1 \cup M_2| - pq = q+2$ goods from $M_1 \cup M_2$ in $\mathcal{B}$.
 Every good in $M_1 \cup M_2$ has utility at least $K$, so the utility of agent $n$'s bundle in $\mathcal{B}$ without a most valuable good is at least $(q+1)K$.
 For every agent to be EF1 towards agent $n$, they must each have a utility of at least $(q+1)K$ in $\mathcal{B}$.
 The total utility of agent $1$ to agent $p$'s bundles is therefore at least $p(q+1)K$, which is exactly the utility of $M_1$.
 Since every good in $M_1$ has a higher utility than every good in $M_2$, this implies that the only possibility is that all the goods in $M_1$ go to agents $1$ to $p$, leaving $M_2$ (along with other goods with zero utility) with agent $n$.
 This means that agent $n$'s bundle in $\mathcal{B}$ without a most valuable good has utility \emph{exactly} $(q+1)K$, and that the goods in $M_1$ must be split among agents $1$ to $p$ so that every agent receives a utility of $(q+1)K$ from $M_1$.
-Furthermore, none of these agents can receive more than $q$ goods from $M_1$; otherwise, if some agent receives at least $q+1$ goods from $M_1$, then the utility of her bundle is more than $(q+1)K$, which leaves another agent with utility less than $(q+1)K$, a contradiction.
+Furthermore, none of these agents can receive more than $q$ goods from~$M_1$; otherwise, if some agent receives at least $q+1$ goods from $M_1$, then the utility of her bundle is more than $(q+1)K$, which leaves another agent with utility less than $(q+1)K$, a contradiction.
 Therefore, agent $1$ to $p$ each receives exactly $q$ goods from $M_1$.
 Hence, it is possible to partition the goods in $M_1$ into $p$ bundles so that each bundle has exactly $q$ goods and the utility of each bundle is exactly $(q+1)K$.
 This induces a partition of $X$ into $p$ multisets of equal cardinalities and sums. \end{proof}

 Next, we consider binary utilities.
 We have shown that deciding whether the optimal number of exchanges to reach an EF1 allocation is finite can be done in polynomial time (\Cref{thm:exist_bin_const}).
-We now establish that the same is true for computing this exact number.
-To this end, we first prove that finding the optimal number of exchanges between two equivalence classes of allocations can be done efficiently.
+We now demonstrate that the same is true for computing this exact number.